marlene32100/nordicGlamping/README.md

 The colour palette that I choose reminds of nature and silence.
 Throughout the website the colours are repeated, so that the user feels comfortable.
-Hovering over links or on the contact form, repeats as well the same colour palette.
+Hovering over links or on the contact form, repeats as well the same colour palette: I used a lighter shade of green as background color for the input fields in the contact form (#ddede7) because I felt that the other shades I have been using were visually too strong when applied on a larger area.
 Basically I took the colour scheme of the video in the landing page and I adapted it to the website.
 The background of the website is not white, but it is a shade of light gray.
 I think that this solution helps to convey a idea of softness and nature.